Everything you need to know about Disney Plus Day

 Specifically, Disney+ Day will begin with the streaming premiere of Marvel Studios' Shang-Chi and The Legend of The Ten Rings.
 Disney's Jungle Cruise, released exclusively through Premier Access on Disney+ in July, will also become available to all subscribers as part of the event.

 The new Disney+ Original movie Home Sweet Home Alone, which is a reimagining of the popular holiday franchise, will also premiere on Nov.
 12, along with a collection of shorts from Walt Disney Animation Studios called "Olaf Presents."
-That series will feature the beloved snowman from the Frozen movies hilariously retelling several classic Disney tales.
+That series will find the beloved snowman from the Frozen movies, voiced by Josh Gad, hilariously retelling several classic Disney tales.

 Subscribers in the United States will also be treated with the premiere of several fan-favorite shorts from Walt Disney Animation Studios, including Frozen Fever, Feast, Paperman, and Get A Horse!
-Additional premieres include a new animated short from Pixar called Ciao Alberto, which features characters from Luca; a new short from The Simpsons; the first five episodes from season 2 of The World According to Jeff Goldblum from National Geographic.
+Additional premieres include a new animated short from Pixar called Ciao Alberto, which features characters from 2021's Luca; a new short from The Simpsons; and the first five episodes from season 2 of The World According to Jeff Goldblum from National Geographic.

 Disney will further celebrate the first-ever Disney+ Day with a new special celebrating Star Wars' legendary bounty hunter Boba Fett and a second special celebrating the Marvel Cinematic Universe.
 Dopesick, a brand new original series starring Michael Keaton, will also be released in international markets as part of the Star general entertainment content offering.

+Disney recently announced that 13 MCU movies in total will be upgraded to IMAX Enhanced on November 12, thanks to a new partnership with IMAX.
+This will include Shang-Chi and the Legend of the Ten Rings, which is making its debut on the service that day, as well as Avengers: Infinity War and Endgame, which were both shot entirely in the format.

+According to Disney, several Marvel movies already feature some 1.90:1 sequences that were captured with IMAX-certified cameras for a taller picture in IMAX theaters.
+As part of the upgrade, those scenes will fill up more of your TV screen when you watch them on Disney+.
+Other Marvel films getting upgraded to IMAX Enhanced in honor of Disney+ Day are: Ant-Man and the Wasp, Black Panther, Black Widow, Captain America: Civil War, Captain Marvel, Doctor Strange, Iron Man, Guardians of the Galaxy, Guardians of the Galaxy Vol. 2, and Thor: Ragnarok.

-It was previously announced that Disney planned to roll out Disney+ globally in dozens of other countries over the next two years, including the launch of the streaming service in Eastern Europe during the first half of 2021.
-As part of the Disney+ Day celebration on Nov.
-12, Disney+ will officially debut in South Korea and Taiwan on Nov.
-12 and launch in Hong Kong on Nov.
+Disney+ Day will also kick off the continued rollout of the streaming service globally this month, with the official launch of Disney+ in South Korea and Taiwan on Nov.
+12 and in Hong Kong on Nov.
 16.

 We may earn a commission for purchases using our links.
 Learn more.